fahernkhan/fahernkhan/README.md

 I am interested in new challenges in the field of IoT and Machine Learning and strive to continue learning and growing

 - 🔭 I’m currently working on Dicoding Scholarship as Devops Engineer Expert
-- 🌱 I’m currently learning about Internet of Things, Machine Learning and back-end apps
+- 🌱 I’m currently learning about Full Stack Data, Machine Learning and back-end apps
-- 💬 Feel free to ask me about AI, Internet of Things and Data
+- 💬 Feel free to ask me about AI,Software Engineering and Data
 - 📫 How to reach me: fathurrahmanhernanda123@gmail.com
 - ⚡ Fun fact: Father of a daughter
 - 😄 My Linkedin : [fafa-designer](https://www.linkedin.com/in/fafa-designer/)